KAPTEN BOAT COLLARS

 The performance and comfort now experienced in tinnies was so dramatically improved, the customers frequently said Pat should make tinnies with aluminium collars.
 Passionately curious, Pat designed and built the first Waverider.
-Even as a first prototype (below), the 490 outperformed his highest expectations, and he knew he had something very special to contribute to the marine industry.
+Even as a first prototype (below), the 490 exceeded his high expectations, and he knew he had something very special to contribute to the marine industry.

-In this video, Pat explains how his love of hydrofoils started, and how his research and development (including his failures) have led to the design and shape of the current Waveriders.
+Below: Pat talks about how his love of hydrofoils started, and how his research, development and failures led to the current Waveriders.

 2018: SUBMERGED HYDROFOILS FITTED TO WAVERIDERS